elainebroche-dev/ms3-event-scheduler/README.md

 ### Existing Features

-how do I want dates to work ? - this needs to go into the readme to clarify upcoming should show today and the future for both bookings and events Can cancel events or bookings for >= today
-Can create events or bookings for >= today review events should show data < todays date

 - ###  __F01 Main Menu__
     - The main menu is displayed when the application starts.
-To keep the interface simple to use and uncluttered the menu divides the functionality into three high level areas, 1) Event related actions, 2) Booking related actions, 3) Analysis/Review of data for events in the past.
+To keep the interface simple to use and uncluttered the menu divides the functionality into three high level areas : 1) Event related actions, 2) Booking related actions, 3) Analysis/Review of data for events in the past.

       ![Main Menu](documentation/images/f01-main-menu-1.png)

-    - The user is prompted to choose one of the menu options by entering it's option number.
+    - The user is prompted to choose one of the menu options by entering the option number.
 If the user enters an incorrect value an error message is displayed, then once the user presses Enter the screen is refreshed and the main menu is shown again.

       ![Main Menu Message](documentation/images/f01-main-menu-2.png)